gkohle/bss/README.md

 Rename images to lower numbers if necessary to avoid blanks in the number naming setup.
 Click on image and then click on pencil (upper right corner) change name above the image and commit to the changes.

 Edit the code in INDEX.HTML (by clicking on pencil in upper right corner), the ImageNumber on line 20 should match the number of images (with numbers)  (remember to commit to the changes)

+There is an extra "you.jpg" in the Support folder to play if image is having trouble or missing.

+The Wall.html and Wall2.html was practice files to the code and not used for the display of the images.